tma02/guessboard/README.md

 guessboard
 ==========

-A place to guess what your friends are drawing.
+A quick place to guess what your friends are drawing with little set-up.

 #Usage